vijayanajay/simplest/docs/roadmap.md

 * **Key Inputs**:
     * A strategy configuration object that includes parameter search spaces (from `meqsap_indicators_core` or combined strategy definitions).
     * A reference to the backtesting function (`run_complete_backtest` from the main MEQSAP project).
-    * An objective function to maximize or minimize.
+    * An objective function (defined within `meqsap_optimizer`) to maximize or minimize.
     * Market data (passed through to the backtester).
     * Optimization algorithm choice and its settings (e.g., number of iterations).
 * **Key Outputs**:
     * The set of best-performing parameters found.
     * The performance score achieved by the best parameters.
-    * Optionally, a history or log of the optimization process (e.g., all parameters tried and their scores).
+    * Optionally, a history or log of the optimization process (e.g., all parameters tried and their scores), potentially using `Optuna`'s study history.

 ---
 ### 3. `meqsap_signal_combiner` 🔗